camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 A resource-based subscription is is subscription managed as a resource.
 An endpoint is provided to request subscription creation.
 As this subscription is managed as an API resource, it is identified and operations to search, retrieve and delete them must be provided.

-Note: It is perfectly valid for a CAMARA API to have several subscriptions endpoints when distinct events are managed (for example in Device status API we manage distinct subscription for roaming status and reachability status event)
+Note: It is perfectly valid for a CAMARA API to have several event types managed.
+The subscription endpoint will be unique but 'eventType' attribute is used to distinguish distinct events subscribed.

 In order to ease developer adoption, the pattern for Resource-based subscription **must** be the consistent for all API providing this feature.